InsidiousMind/Gomoku/README.md

 ## scripts:
  - Scripts in the ./scripts/ directory should be invoked from the root of the repository, they allow ease of testing.

-## docs:
- - The docs directory contains documents on playing the game and the code for the game.
-This will eventually be migrated to the wiki.

 ### Wiki
 [Wiki](https://github.com/InsidiousMind/Gomoku/wiki)